Crisis on Infinite Earths (Arrowverse): Casting

 Johnathon Schaech was confirmed as reprising his role as Jonah Hex in September 2019, and John Wesley Shipp was cast in an undisclosed role shortly afterwards.
 Around this time, Tom Ellis was approached to appear as Lucifer Morningstar from the series Lucifer.
 Ellis had "talked over the years about Lucifer being a DC character and 'Is there any chance of this happening?'", saying that "Crisis" was a good chance to explore that connection.
 In mid-September, it was announced that Tom Welling and Erica Durance would reprise their roles as Clark Kent and Lois Lane, respectively, from Smallville; Durance would also reprise her Arrowverse role as Alura Zor-El.
-Michael Rosenbaum, who portrayed Lex Luthor on Smallville, said that he declined Warner Bros. and the producers' offer to reprise the role in "Crisis".
+Welling had been previously approached to reprise his role as Kent in past Arrowverse crossovers, but he felt "protective" over the fact his character didn't exist in the main reality of those shows until he was convinced to return by reading the crossover's script.
+Once on the set, Welling took a walk to get into "John Schneider's spirit" due to loving the idea Clark grew up to become like his father and requested some gloves, which a grip lent to him.
+Michael Rosenbaum, who portrayed Lex Luthor on Smallville, said that he declined Warner Bros. and the producers' offer to reprise the role in "Crisis", as they demanded him a quick response while visiting one of his relatives with no specifics on what his reprisal would consist.
+The Smallville scenes had already been shot when the producers approached Rosenbaum thanks to Amell's efforts, with Guggenheim planning to have his version of Luthor interact with Cryer's.
 Alan Ritchson, who portrayed Arthur Curry/Aquaman on Smallville, also declined an offer to reprise his role in the crossover due to scheduling conflicts with Titans; however, he appeared in archive footage as Hank Hall / Hawk alongside Curran Walters as Jason Todd / Robin / Red Hood from Titans.
-Osric Chau was cast as Ryan Choi later in the month, and Ashley Scott was confirmed as reprising her role as Helena Kyle / Huntress from Birds of Prey.
+Osric Chau was cast as Ryan Choi later in the month, and Ashley Scott was confirmed as reprising her role as Helena Kyle / Huntress from The WB series Birds of Prey.